fraserreed/blog-samples/database-testing/README.md

 3. Run `composer install` to install local PHP packages
 4. Run `vendor/bin/phinx migrate` to install the correct database schema and data
 5. Run `vendor/bin/phpunit` to run the unit tests

+You can also optionally run the tests with code coverage, which can be viewed in the `report` directory:

+`vendor/bin/phpunit --coverage-html report`